mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 I felt scared and alone again.
 "Where are you going?"

-"I'm sorry, ena.
+"I'm sorry.
 I have to prepare for tomorrow's session."

 "Stay with me.
 Just for one more minute."